re-memo/re-memo/README.md

 ## 🙏 Acknowledgments

-- Built during [Hackathon Name] 2025
+- Built during AI Engine: Hackathon 2025
 - Inspired by tools like Obsidian, Day One, and Roam Research
 - Thanks to the open-source AI community for making local LLMs accessible
+- Thanks to my lil bro @asian-mario for the sick logo
+- Thanks to my bestie @curz46 for the sick name

 ---